ctmrbio/BACTpipe/README.md

 BACTpipe is a whole genome sequencing workflow.
 It does quality assessment of paired input reads, tries to assess if the sample contains mixed or pure isolates, performs *de novo* assembly, and annotates the assembled genome.
-BACTpipe uses Nexflow as a workflow manager.
+BACTpipe uses Nextflow as a workflow manager.

 ![BACTpipe flowchart](./docs/source/img/BACTpipe-flowchart-New.jpg)